-Together, perception, emotion(s), and assumptions likely account, in part, for the scholarly consensus that "noncompliant citizens face a greater likelihood of being treated disrespectfully by the police...[and] are more likely to experience other negative outcomes, such as arrest and the use of force" (Nix et al., 2017, p.
-1155).
-We assume, therefore, that if civilian aggression may increase the severity of police use of force, it, in part, should increase the likelihood of death following police shooting a civilian.
-Studies that statistically associate the degree of civilian non-compliance (e.g., resistance) with police directives and the degree of police use of force against civilians buttress our assumption (e.g., Engel, Sobol, and Robert E Worden, 2000; J. H. Garner, C. D. Maxwell, and Heraux, 2002; Sun, Payne, and Wu, 2008; L. James, S. James, and Vila, 2018; McCluskey and Terrill, 2005; McElvain and Kposowa, 2008; Wheeler et al., 2017).
+arly consensus that "noncompliant citizens face a greater likelihood of being treated disrespectfully by the police...[and] are more likely to experience other negative outcomes, such as arrest and the use of force" (Nix et al., 2017, 1155).
+We assume, therefore, that if civilian escalation of conflict may increase the severity of police use of force, it, in part, should increase the likelihood of death following police shooting a civilian.
+Studies that statistically associate the degree of civilian non-compliance (e.g., resistance) with police directives and the degree of police use of force against civilians buttress our assumption (e.g., Engel, Sobol and Worden, 2000; Garner, Maxwell and Heraux, 2002; Sun, Payne and Wu, 2008; James, James and Vila, 2018; McCluskey and Terrill, 2005; McElvain and Kposowa, 2008; Wheeler et al., 2017).

 We model the possibility of racial bias by allowing officer perceptions of the cost of fatally shooting a civilian to vary by race of civilian.
-Our formal representation captures emotional reactions, anxiety and threat perception associated with racial bias and the use of force (e.g. Kleider, Parrott, and King, 2010; Nieuwenhuys, Savelsbergh, and Oudejans, 2012; Welch, 2007; Correll, Park, Judd, and Wittenbrink, 2002), along with a more dispassionate cost-benefit analysis by the officer about the anticipated consequences of killing a civilian.
+Our formal representation captures emotional reactions, anxiety and threat perception associated with racial bias and the use of force (e.g. Kleider, Parrott and King, 2010; Nieuwenhuys, Savelsbergh and Oudejans, 2012; Welch, 2007; Correll et al., 2002), along with a more dispassionate cost-benefit analysis by the officer about the anticipated consequences of killing a civilian.